Your Packing Guide: What to Bring to Williston

 • a dorm-sized refrigerator, 2.0 cubic feet or smaller

-• a small, personalized wastebasket (Note: we provide a small trash and recycling container in each room, so your own basket is optional)
+• a small wastebasket (we provide a small trash and recycling container in each room)

 • clothes hangers